High-speed rail: Freight high-speed rail

+Non-high-speed freight trains running on high-speed lines is much more common; for example, High Speed 1 sees weekly freight services.
+However, high speed lines tend to be steeper than regular (non-mountain) railways, which poses a problem for most freight trains as they have a lower power to weight ratio and thus more difficulty climbing steep slopes.
+For example, the Frankfurt Cologne high speed line has inclines up to 40‰.
+If a high-speed line through even somewhat hilly terrain is to be usable for freight, expensive engineered structures will need to be built, as is the case with the Hannover Würzburg high-speed line which contains the longest and the second longest mainline rail tunnel in Germany and altogether runs on tunnels or bridges for roughly half of its length.

 Rolling stock

-Key technologies include tilting trainsets, aerodynamic designs (to reduce drag, lift, and noise), air brakes, regenerative braking, engine technology and dynamic weight shifting.
+Key technologies used in high-speed train rolling stock include tilting trainsets, aerodynamic designs (to reduce drag, lift, and noise), air brakes, regenerative braking, engine technology and dynamic weight shifting.
+Notable high-speed train manufacturers include Alstom, Hitachi, Kawasaki, Siemens, Stadler Rail, Hyundai Rotem, and CRRC.

 Comparison with other modes of transport

 Optimal distance

 While commercial high-speed trains have lower maximum speeds than jet aircraft, they offer shorter total trip times than air travel for short distances.
 They typically connect city centre rail stations to each other, while air transport connects airports that are typically farther from city centres.